Sphingolipid Metabolism and the Ceramides

 LDL-derived cholesterol

-the sphingomyelinase that is defective in Niemann-Pick type A (NPA) and NPB is encoded by the SMPD1 (sphingomyelin phosphodiesterase 1) gene; humans express three genes with sphingomyelin phosphodiesterase activity (SMPD1, SMPD2, and SMPD3type A is severe disorder with hepatosplenomegaly, severe neurological involvement leading to early death, type B only visceral involvement
+the sphingomyelinase that is defective in Niemann-Pick type A (NPA) and NPB is encoded by the SMPD1 (sphingomyelin phosphodiesterase 1) gene; humans express four genes with sphingomyelin phosphodiesterase activity (SMPD1, SMPD2, SMPD3, and SMPD4; type A is severe disorder with hepatosplenomegaly, severe neurological involvement leading to early death, type B is only associated with visceral involvement

 Krabbe disease; globoid cell leukodystrophy (GLD)galactocerebrosidasegalactocerebrosidesgalactocerebrosidase is encoded by the GALC (galactosylceramidase) gene; intellectual impairment, myelin deficiency